Crossings states and sets of states in P\'olya random walks: Proof of Theorem

-According to its construction, the functional $\varphi_t$ is a birth-and-death process, and our task is to study the distributions of the numbers of up- and down-crossings of the functional $\varphi_t$.

-In the proof of this and following theorems, it is assumed without loss of generality that in each of its states the random walk stays an exponentially distributed time with parameter 1, prior moving to the next state.
+In the proof of this and the following theorems, it is assumed that in each of its states the random walk stays an exponentially distributed time with parameter 1, prior moving to the next state.
+This change of time is similar to that made in Section \ref{S4} and was used in \cite{Abramov_AoP} in more general situation.
+In the case of the present study, the change of states in the two-dimensional random walk is associated with four independent and identical Poisson processes with rate $1/4$ each.
+Specifically, marking them

+indicates that the Poisson process $a_{i,1}$ is associated with the direction $\mathbf{1}_i$, and the Poisson process $a_{i,2}$ is associated with the direction $(-\mathbf{1}_i)$, $i=1,2$.
+Then, the direction of the random walk is associated with the minimum of four exponentially distributed ``inter-jump" times.

+This construction enables us to model the two-dimensional random walk \textit{in the main quarter plane} as two independent and identical queueing systems.
+Study of the random walk in the main quarter plane helps us to model the required characteristics $\overrightarrow{f}[\mathcal{N}(n)]$, $\overleftarrow{f}[\mathcal{N}(n)]$ and $f[\mathcal{N}(n)]$, and reduction to continuous time processes essentially simplify the analysis, which is based on well-known and elementary results of continuous Markov chains.
 Then, the parameter $t$ in $\mathbf{S}_t$ means the $t$th event of the associated Poisson process with rate 1.
-The meaning of the random time instant $\tau$ is then the $\tau$th event of the same Poisson process (i.e. the event with random $\tau$th order number).
+The meaning of the random time instant $\tau$ is then the $\tau$th event of the same Poisson process.
 In the sequel, any phrase like \textit{time moment $x$} means that it is spoken about the $x$th event of the Poisson process.